 75% of Wisconsin’s remaining wetlands are in private ownership, giving landowners a vital role in caring for wetlands.
 Private landowners also own most of the land that used to be wetland and could be restored.
 As much as 85% of Wisconsin’s potentially restorable wetland acreage is in private ownership.
 If you are a landowner who owns wetlands or land you think might be wetlands, Wisconsin Wetlands Association and the USDA Natural Resources Conservation can help you care for and restore your land.

 Want to download this video?
-Hover over the upper-right-hand corner of the video player and a download button should appear.
-Don’t see the “Download” button?
-It may be your browser.
-No problem!
 Download the video from Vimeo here.
 We recommend downloading the 1080p HD version.
-Please be aware that these are large files and may take a some time to download.
+Please be aware that this large file may take a some time to download.

 Special thanks to Kyle Skalitzky for sharing his story in this video and for all he does for wetlands.

 USDA is an equal opportunity provider, employer, and lender.

 Helping People Help the Land Natural Resources Conservation Service